EricCSheppard/Pack-Buster/README.md

-    As a user I want the ability to choose a set to open a pack from As a user I want the ability to see the cards in the pack As a user I want the ability to see more information about the cards As a user I want the ability to save a pack that I liked As a user I want the ability to comment on my own and other users saved packs As a user I want the ability to see a list of my saved packs As a user I want the ability to remove saved packs from my collection
+    As a user I want the ability to choose a set to open a pack from As a user I want the ability to see the cards in the pack As a user I want the ability to see more information about the cards As a user I want the ability to save a card that I liked As a user I want the ability to comment on my own and other users card collections As a user I want the ability to see a list of my saved cards As a user I want the ability to remove saved cards from my collection As a user I want the ability to add custom notes to my cards

 ## Route Tables for Documents
 ---